 Modular Solutions for Testing Energy Products

-NH Research, Inc. (NHR) is a worldwide supplier of industry leading energy storage testing solutions.
-We provide instruments and systems for the testing of batteries, fuel-cells, super capacitors, and similar energy storage devices as well as the electronic systems which use these accumulators including chargers, electric-vehicle (EV) power, battery management systems (BMS), critical power systems (UPS), Energy Storage Systems (ESS), grid-tied inverters, and more.
+NH Research (NHR) is a worldwide supplier of industry leading battery test equipment and software solutions.
+We provide energy storage testing instruments and systems to test batteries, fuel-cells, super capacitors, and similar energy storage devices as well as the electronic systems which use these accumulators including chargers, electric-vehicle (EV) power, battery management systems (BMS), critical power systems (UPS), Energy Storage Systems (ESS), grid-tied inverters, and more.
 Customers look to NHR for superior performance, ease of use, faster slew rates to match today’s technology, reduced testing time, improved safety, and energy savings.
 Our instruments and test systems use a modular approach to meet today’s energy storage testing requirements while being flexible and expandable for the future.

 Fully integrated test platforms are implemented using our Enerchron® Test Management Software.
 Enerchron® can dramatically reduce time spent developing test programs and post processing.
 This powerful yet intuitive software tool controls and synchronizes any combination of testing devices including: NHR’s hardware devices, communication (CAN, Modbus, LAN, Serial), other commonly required equipment (data acquisition, relay controls, chambers/chillers), and more.
 NHR best-in-class instruments are available and are supplied with fully documented drivers allowing for easy in-field upgrades or for use of our hardware devices in existing test systems.